Blood Orange Marmalade (Canning Recipe)

 Instructions

 • Prep jars and lids.
 Wash the jars with hot, soapy water.
 Place the jars in the waterbath canner with enough water to fully submerge them.
-Set the burner to medium and allow the jars to simmer in hot water.
-Wash the lids and rings, then transfer them to a small pot filled with water.
-Place over low and allow the lids and rings to simmer.
+Set the burner to medium and let the jars simmer in hot water.
+Wash the lids and rings, then place them in a small pot filled with water.
+Place over low heat and let them simmer.

 • Slice peels.
 Cut the peels into thin slices and set aside.
 You only need 2 cups of sliced peels.

-• Simmer.
-Add water, baking soda, and orange peels in a medium-sized saucepan or pot.
+• Simmer peels.
+Add water, baking soda, and orange peels to a medium-sized saucepan or pot.
 Place the pot over medium heat and simmer covered for 20 minutes.

 • Chop.
 Remove the membrane (the white part) from the blood oranges.
 Roughly chop the blood oranges into pieces.
 You should have about 4 ½ cups of fruit and juice.

 • Simmer.
 Place the cut fruit and the lemon juice into a large 8-quart pot.
-Drain and transfer the peels to the pot.
+Drain and place the peels into the pot.
 Cover and simmer the whole mixture on low for 10 minutes.

 • Add pectin.
 Add the pectin and stir until well combined.
 If you’re using butter, add it now.
-This will reduce foaming that happens during the boiling process but is not necessary.
+This will reduce foaming that happens during the boiling process, but it's not necessary.

 • Boil.
 Bring the mixture to a full rolling boil for 2 minutes over medium-high heat, stirring constantly throughout.